Encodings and Unicode

 Encoding vs. Character set

 If you are wondering why a single unified standard like Unicode should produce several different encodings, the answer is that what Unicode actually defines is a character set that matches every character with a unique integer number.
 But there are different ways of representing those integer numbers in the binary code (the ones and zeroes) that the computer uses.
 So UTF-8, UTF-16, and UTF-32 are three different encodings that all use the Unicode character set: each assigns the same integer to a given character, but each represents that integer with a different number and combination of ones and zeroes.
-(Actually the Japanese encodings EUC, Shift JIS, and ISO-3022-JP are all based on the same character set.
+(Actually the Japanese encodings EUC, Shift JIS, and ISO-3022-JP are also all based on a single character set.
 EUC is most common on UNIX, Shift JIS on the web, and ISO-3022-JP in email.)
 The most common unicode encoding on the web is UTF-8.
 That is the encoding these pages use.

 How to Manipulate the Encoding of Text Files on a Mac